People who listen learn

 Therefore to learn as much as needed, within the shortest time span (90 years if you are lucky) you go to school, university and undertake continuous life-long training.
-The smartest method of finding a solution quickly is to ask some who has already knows.
+The smartest method of finding a solution quickly is to ask some who has already known.

-In this modern connected society where information is now so readily available there is no excuse for continual ignorance on virtually any topic.
+In this modern connected society where information is now so readily available, there is no excuse for continual ignorance on virtually any topic.

-Career management is based on listening to others who readily impart knowledge and wisdom to career focused people.
+Career management is based on listening to others who readily impart knowledge and wisdom to career-focused people.
 This is also mirrored in the workplace where training and mentoring is provided by management and specialist trainers.
 Both of these actions are complimentary where a person wants to develop their career and the employer wishes to develop the worker into a more knowledgeable and effective contributor.

 I define active listening as carefully absorbing information and/or advice given, then utilising or acting on it.
 There is nothing more frustrating to a coach than when people ignore the training or advice provided.

 Every individual has to take personal responsibility for their own actions (or inaction) and the consequences that flow.